krkn-chaos/krknctl/README.md

     {
         "name":"namespace",
         "shortDescription":"Namespace",
-        "description":"Namespace where the scenario container will be deployed", "variable":"NAMESPACE",
+        "description":"Namespace where the scenario container_manager will be deployed", "variable":"NAMESPACE",
         "type":"string",
         "default":"default"